 Roundabouts

 The City of Hilliard opened its first roundabout in 2006 at the intersection of Hayden Run Road and Britton Parkway.
-Fifteen years later, we have 15 roundabouts and more to come that are in the planning or design stages.
+Approaching two decades later, we now have a total of 16 roundabouts with more to come that are in the planning or design stages.

 Why Roundabouts?

 Safety is our highest priority, and roundabouts are a safer intersection solution than traffic signals or traditional unsignalized intersections.
 Because of the slower vehicle speeds, the chance of a fatal or serious injury crash at a roundabout is very small.
-At two-way stop controlled or signalized intersections, speeds are much higher; the T-bone crashes that are common at these types of intersections can be devastating, sending many drivers to the hospital.
+At two-way stop controlled or signalized intersections, speeds are much higher.
+The T-bone crashes (where the front of one vehicle strikes the side of another) that are common at these types of intersections can be devastating, sending many drivers to the hospital.

 Safety translates to pedestrians at roundabouts too.
-Vehicle speeds at the crosswalks are typically under 25 mph, and lower vehicle speeds are the #1 factor in pedestrian safety.
-In the fifteen years since we have opened our first roundabout, there have been no crashes involving pedestrians at any of our roundabouts.
+Vehicle speeds at the crosswalks are typically under 25 mph, and lower vehicle speeds are the No. 1 factor in pedestrian safety.
+Since Hilliard opened its first roundabout in 2006, there have been no crashes involving pedestrians at any of our roundabouts.

 Simply put, roundabouts save lives.